George VI: Early reign

-In May and June 1939, the King and Queen toured Canada and the United States; it was the first visit of a reigning British monarch to North America, although George had been to Canada prior to his accession.
-From Ottawa, George and Elizabeth were accompanied by Canadian prime minister Mackenzie King, to present themselves in North America as King and Queen of Canada.
-Both Mackenzie King and the Canadian governor general, Lord Tweedsmuir, hoped that George's presence in Canada would demonstrate the principles of the Statute of Westminster 1931, which gave full sovereignty to the British Dominions.
-On 19 May, George personally accepted and approved the letter of credence of the new U.S. ambassador to Canada, Daniel Calhoun Roper; gave royal assent to nine parliamentary bills; and ratified two international treaties with the Great Seal of Canada.
-The official royal tour historian, Gustave Lanctot, wrote "the Statute of Westminster had assumed full reality" and George gave a speech emphasising "the free and equal association of the nations of the Commonwealth".
+In May and June 1939, the King and Queen toured Canada and the United States; it was the first visit of a reigning British monarch to North America, although George VI had been to Canada prior to his accession.
+From Ottawa, the King and Queen were accompanied by Canadian prime minister Mackenzie King, to present themselves in North America as King and Queen of Canada.
+Both Mackenzie King and the Canadian governor general, Lord Tweedsmuir, hoped that George VI's presence in Canada would demonstrate the principles of the Statute of Westminster 1931, which gave full sovereignty to the British Dominions.
+On 19 May, the King personally accepted and approved the letter of credence of the new U.S. ambassador to Canada, Daniel Calhoun Roper; gave royal assent to nine parliamentary bills; and ratified two international treaties with the Great Seal of Canada.
+The official royal tour historian, Gustave Lanctot, wrote "the Statute of Westminster had assumed full reality" and George VI gave a speech emphasising "the free and equal association of the nations of the Commonwealth".

 The trip was intended to soften the strong isolationist tendencies among the North American public with regard to the developing tensions in Europe.
 Although the aim of the tour was mainly political, to shore up Atlantic support for the United Kingdom in any future war, the King and Queen were enthusiastically received by the public.
-The fear that George would be compared unfavourably to his predecessor was dispelled.
-They visited the 1939 New York World's Fair and stayed with President Franklin D. Roosevelt at the White House and at his private estate at Hyde Park, New York.
-A strong bond of friendship was forged between Roosevelt and the royal couple during the tour, which had major significance in the relations between the United States and the United Kingdom through the ensuing war years.
+The fear that George VI would be compared unfavourably to Edward VIII was dispelled.
+The royal couple visited the 1939 New York World's Fair and stayed with President Franklin D. Roosevelt at the White House and at his private estate at Hyde Park, New York.
+They forged a strong bond of friendship with Roosevelt during the tour, which had major significance in the relations between the United States and the United Kingdom through the ensuing war years.